-The Indonesian subsidiary, PT Pelsart Tambang Kencana (PTK) holds mineral assets, mainly the Kusan and Timburu exploration block areas, known as the Contract of Work (CoW).
-PTK was granted a "Work Area Designation" approval on 20 May 2022.
-Under this permit, PTK has constructed a 13 Km access road from Banian to the mine work area.
-The road was completed in December 2022.
+The Indonesian subsidiary, PT Pelsart Tambang Kencana holds mineral assets, mainly the Kusan and Timburu exploration block areas, known as the Contract of Work (CoW).
+PT Pelsart Tambang Kencana was granted a "Work Area Designation" approval on 20 May 2022.
+Under this permit, PT Pelsart Tambang Kencana has constructed a 13 Km of road access from Banian to the mine work area and plant site area which were completed in December 2022.
 Infrastructure such as offices, warehouse, workshop, and camps were also constructed in this area.
-PTK received approval on 14 September 2022 from the Ministry of Energy and Mineral Resources for an update to its Feasibility Study (Tekno Ekonomi Laporan Studi Kelayakan) to include additional resource and reserve discovered in the Menteu prospect.
-An update to PTK's AMDAL (Environmental Impact Analysis) document is in progress with the Ministry of Environment and Forestry.
+With additional discovery of resource and reserve being defined in Menteu prospect, PT Pelsart Tambang Kencana has submitted an addendum of Feasibility Study (Tekno Ekonomi Laporan Studi Kelayakan) and received the approval on 14 September 2022 from the Ministry of Energy and Mineral Resources.
+Further, the addendum of AMDAL (Environmental Impact Analysis) document is in progress of approval by the Ministry of Environment and Forestry.

-PTK has commenced planning and contracting mine and processing facilities.
-It has completed the front-end engineering design (FEED) for the processing plant, and a detail engineering design (DED) is expected to be completed in October 2023.
-A contract for equipment supply and installation for the processing plant is targeted to be signed off by the end of September 2023.
-Long lead items: SAG Mill and Ball Mill have been purchased new from Metso Outotec, China.
-A down payment of 10% and a subsequent instalment of 10% were paid to Metso Outotec following the completion of contract and engineering drawings.
-The fabrication progress is expected to be delivered in July 2024.
-Tank agitators from Afromix, South Africa are expected to be completed in May 2024.
-Civil works for the processing plant is in a tendering process with a closing date in October 2023.
+PT Pelsart Tambang Kencana has completed the front-end engineering design (FEED) for processing plant in June 2022.
+The detail engineering design (DED) for processing plant has also completed in October 2023.
+Contract of equipment supply and installation for processing plant with Yantai Jinpeng, China has been signed off in September 2023 at value of US\$ 38.7 million.
+The long lead items; SAG Mill and Ball Mill were purchased new from Metso Outotec, China at a value of US\$ 8.2 million.
+Down payment of 10% and a subsequent instalment of 10% were paid to Metso Outotec following the completion of contract and engineering drawings.
+The fabrication progress is 17% with target delivery in July 2024.
+The tank agitators were supplied by Afromix from South Africa and on target to be completed in May 2024.
+Contract of 24.5MVA electric supply with PLN has completed in January 2024 at value of IDR 21 billion and contract of civil works for processing plant with PT Citec Engineering Indonesia has completed in February 2024 at value of IDR 212 billion.

-PTK has been continuing exploration activities to increase its resource and reserve.
-Exploration covers areas explored by the previous operator as well as brown field areas within the Contract of Work (CoW), especially in the Northern Block (Timburu).
-Based on an Independent report dated on 23 August 2023, the resource at Timburu prospect is 19.5 MT at a mean grade of 1.4 g/t gold and 3 g/t silver (927 koz gold equivalent), while the resource at Kusan prospect is 12MT at a mean grade of 1.7 g/t gold (600 koz).
-The optimised pit has yielded probable ore reserve of 7.9 MT at a mean grade of 2.1 g/t gold and 3.6 g/t silver (533 koz gold equivalent).
+PT Pelsart Tambang Kencana has been exploring to increase its resource and reserve by conducting exploration activities inclusive of IP-Resistivity, Airborne geomagnetic survey, and drilling.
+The exploration area covers the area from previous exploration activities by previous operator as well as in the brown field within CoW especially in the Northern Block (Timburu).
+Based on an Independent report October 2023, the resource at Timburu prospect is 36.1 MT at a mean grade of 1.4 g/t gold and 3 g/t silver (1638 koz gold equivalent), while resource at Kusan prospect is 12 MT at a mean grade of 1.7 g/t gold (600 koz).
+The optimised pit has yielded PT Pelsart Tambang Kencana probable ore reserve of 11.2 MT at a mean grade of 2.0 g/t gold and 3.5 g/t silver (753 koz gold equivalent).

-Exploration and development of a potential mine has cost US\$ 50.6 million up to 31 December 2022.
-This has been financed by loans provided by a minority shareholder of PTK.
-The Directors of the Company have been provided with an estimate of an additional US\$ 161 million over the next the three years that will be required to get a mine into production and cash flow positive.
+Exploration and development of a potential mine has cost US\$ 65.1 million up to 31 December 2023.
+This has been financed by loans provided by a minority shareholder of PT Pelsart Tambang Kencana.
+The Directors have been provided with an estimate of an additional US\$ 202 million over the next the three years that will be required to get a mine into production and cash flow positive.
 The Company does not have the resources to meet its share of this commitment and discussions are taking place to determine the best outcome for the Company.
 The Directors of the Company plan to revert to shareholders shortly with a proposal for shareholders to consider.